 Step 1: Click on Reconcile Account in the bottom right-hand corner of the account you wish to reconcile.

-Step 2: Enter the balance from your accounts website or paper statement.
-Double check the date you are reconciling to.
+Step 2: Enter the most recent balance from your account’s website or paper statement.
+Make sure that date is the same as the date shown in YNAB.

 Step 3: “Click Begin Reconciliation”.
 In the reconciliation window you will see five lines: